Effects of magnetic perturbations and radiation on the runaway avalanche: Introduction

 There is a wealth of experimental evidence that magnetic perturbations, occurring either naturally after a disruption or induced by external magnetic coils, can prevent or reduce runaway electron beam formation.
 In JET, a high level of magnetic fluctuations following a disruption has been seen to correlate with the absence of runaways \citep{Gill_2002}.
 Broadband magnetic turbulence has been observed to lead to suppression of runaway current if the perturbation exceeds a certain level also in TEXTOR \citep{Zeng2013} and in J-TEXT \citep{Zeng2017}.
 Kinetic instabilities driven by the runaways themselves can also induce local magnetic perturbations increasing the radial transport.
 Observations at DIII-D indicate that when the power in the instabilities exceeds a threshold, runaway plateau formation is absent \citep{Lvovskiy2018}.
 Perturbations imposed by external magnetic coils have also been shown to suppress the formation of runaway beams in several tokamaks \citep{Yoshino_2000,Lehnen_2008,Lehnen2009,Mlynar_2018}.

 The avalanche generation of runaway electrons is a result of momentum transfer between an existing runaway electron and a thermal one in a close collision.
-This leads to a growth of the runaway population that is proportional to the initial number of runaway electrons.
+This leads to a growth of the runaway population that is proportional to the existing number of runaway electrons.
 Consequently, as the radial transport of runaways is also proportional to their number, it can reduce the growth rate of the exponentiation \citep{helander2000suppression}.
-Perturbations in the plasma confining magnetic field result in spatial transport of runaway electrons \citep{rechester1978electron} and as runaway electrons cross the last closed flux surface they are lost from the system.
+Perturbations in the plasma confining magnetic field result in spatial transport and subsequent losses of runaway electrons \citep{rechester1978electron}.
 These losses reduce the number of runaway electrons participating in the avalanche mechanics and thereby have the potential to reduce the conversion of the initial plasma current to a runaway beam.

 Modelling of a disrupting tokamak plasma resolved both in momentum, as needed for the runaway problem, and spatially, as needed to describe the evolution of plasma parameters, is computationally costly.
 Therefore, to follow the evolution of the disruption, simplified fluid models for the runaway populations are often used \citep{smith2006runaway,Papp_2013,Matsuyama_2017,Bandaru2019,fulop2020effect}.
 In these, the momentum space dynamics has been captured approximately, and an effective theory only dependent on spatially varying quantities is used to describe the growth and loss of the runaway population.
 Such simplified disruption modelling has been used to estimate the post-disruption runaway population in the presence of massive material injection \citep{martin2017formation,Vallhagen-JPP-20,Linder_2020}.
 However, these studies focused on the generation rates of the runaways and neglected the losses due to spatial transport.